Metal Gear Solid (video game): Plot

 In 2005, renegade genetically enhanced special forces unit FOXHOUND seizes control of a remote island in Alaska's Fox Archipelago codenamed "Shadow Moses", which houses a nuclear weapons disposal facility.
 FOXHOUND threatens to use the nuclear-capable mecha Metal Gear REX, being secretly tested at the facility, against the US government, if they do not receive the remains of Big Boss and a ransom of $1 billion within 24 hours.
+Snake must liberate hostages and stop the terrorists from launching a nuclear strike.
 Solid Snake is forced out of retirement by Colonel Roy Campbell to infiltrate the island and neutralize the threat.

 Snake enters the facility via an air vent and locates the first hostage, DARPA Chief Donald Anderson.
 Anderson reveals that Metal Gear REX can be deactivated with a secret detonation override code, but dies of a heart attack.
 Colonel Campbell's niece Meryl Silverburgh, held hostage in a neighboring cell, helps Snake escape.
 Snake locates another hostage, ArmsTech president Kenneth Baker, but is confronted by FOXHOUND member Revolver Ocelot.
 Their gunfight is interrupted by a mysterious cyborg ninja who cuts off Ocelot's right hand.
 Baker briefs Snake on the Metal Gear project and advises him to contact Meryl, whom he gave a PAL card that might prevent the launch, but he too dies of a sudden heart attack.

 Over Codec, Meryl agrees to meet in the warhead disposal area on the condition that Snake contacts Metal Gear's designer, Dr. Hal "Otacon" Emmerich.
 En route, Snake receives an anonymous codec call calling themselves "Deepthroat", warning him of a tank ambush.
 Snake fends off the attack from Vulcan Raven and proceeds to the rendezvous, where he locates Otacon.
 The ninja reappears, and Snake realizes it is his former ally Gray Fox, believed dead.
 Devastated over learning REX's true intentions, Otacon agrees to aid Snake remotely using special camouflage to procure information and supplies.

 Snake meets Meryl and receives the PAL card.
 As they head for the underground base, Meryl is possessed by psychic Psycho Mantis and pulls her gun on Snake.
 He disarms her and defeats Mantis, who informs Snake that he has "a large place" in her heart.
 After they reach the underground passageway, Sniper Wolf ambushes them, wounds Meryl, and captures Snake.
 Liquid confirms Snake's suspicion that they are twin brothers.
 After being tortured by Ocelot, Snake is confused to discover Anderson's body in his cell, seemingly dead for days.
 He escapes with the help of Otacon, makes his way up the communications tower, and fends off a Hind D helicopter attack from Liquid.
 As he emerges onto a snowfield, he is confronted again by Sniper Wolf.
 He kills her, devastating Otacon, who was infatuated with her.